rocketbot-cl/Files/README.md

 Ask the user to select a folder to rename it

 6. Read file
-Read a file and save its content in a variable
+Reads a plain text file and saves its contents in a variable

 7. Delete folder
 Delete a folder with all files